Spatially resolved broad line region in a quasar at z=4: Dynamical black hole mass and prominent outflow: Observations and Data Reduction

 The data analysed here were obtained with GRAVITY \citep{grav17} as part of programme 114.27UV.
 They make use of the dual field mode of GRAVITY-wide \citep{grav22} and the new adaptive optics modules \citep{grav25}, which are upgrades towards GRAVITY+.
 As used here, GRAVITY combines the light of all four 8-m UTs of the VLT, to probe spatial scales of milli-arcsec and perform spectro-astrometry at 10~micro-arcsec levels.

-The data were obtained on five nights from Sep. to Dec.~2024 with typical seeing (at zenith, and at 500~nm) on different nights of 0.5\arcsec\ and 0.7\arcsec, and coherence timescales of $\tau_0 = 5-10$~ms. The MEDIUM-COMBINED dual-field wide mode was used, meaning that medium spectral resolution ($R \sim 500$) was used, the polarisations were combined, and the science target and fringe tracking reference star were separate sources with more than 2\arcsec\ between them.
+The data were obtained on five nights from Sep. to Dec.~2024 with typical seeing (at zenith, and at 500~nm) on different nights of 0.5\arcsec\ and 0.7\arcsec, and coherence timescales of $\tau_0 = 5-10$~ms. The MEDIUM-COMBINED dual-field wide mode was used, providing medium ($R \sim 500$) spectral resolution and combining the polarisations, and with more than 2\arcsec\ between the science target and fringe tracking reference star.
 A total of almost 7.8~hr integration was obtained in 64 exposures as shown in Table~\ref{tab:obs}.
 After processing the data with the GRAVITY instrument pipeline (v.~1.7.0b1), particularly noisy data sets were rejected, reducing the number used from 64 to 59.
 An additional step was also made to compensate the wavelength dependent variability caused by the dispersion of air in the non-vacuum delay lines as described in Appendix~A of \citet{gra20sha}, using updated components calibrated from GRAVITY-wide observations.
 Due to the limited signal-to-noise of individual science frames, it was applied on a night-by-night basis: the scaling derived from the combined frames on each night (excluding spectral regions near the \hb\ and \hg\ lines) was applied to each of those frames individually.
 Although this approximation cannot take into account changes in delay line length due to tracking, it appears to be sufficient in these circumstances.
 The resulting differential phase spectra from all nights were then combined with equal weighting, after rejecting (at most a few) deviant values in each spectral channel.